Brachioplasty (Body Lift)

 What happens during a brachioplasty?

 Your surgeon can explain the details of your surgery.
-A cosmetic surgeon and a team of nurses will do your surgery.
+Your surgeon and a team of nurses will do your surgery.
 In general, you can expect the following:

 - In most cases, you will get general anesthesia.
 This is to help you sleep through the operation.
 You won’t feel anything.
 Or you may get local anesthesia and a medicine that will keep you relaxed but awake.